-Removal of protections for unions and workers
+Human rights impacts and removal of protections for unions and workers

 Clause 1 introduces the Schedule, which amends the 1992 Act.
 Part 1 of the Bill Schedule inserts provisions to require a union to take reasonable steps to ensure compliance by its members with a work notice in relation to minimum service, and to enable employers to sue unions where this is not done.
+This loss of immunity would not be confined to the action involving identified workers who fail to comply, but would apply to the entirety of the action.